netdata/netdata/health/notifications/msteams/README.md

 - one or more channels to post the messages to
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Microsoft Teams
+## Configure Netdata to send alert notifications to Microsoft Teams

 > ### Info
 >